 The village does not have a long history.
 Before the early 1800s, the local populatin lived in townships in Glen Banchor, a mile or so to the West and about 200ft above the level of the present village.
 The building of the road bridge across the Spey in the 1760s encouraged a few people to build houses lower down, but the first mention of the village in Scottish Record Office papers (1823) refers to 'Moor of Strone' consisting of not more than 50 or 60 inhabitants.

+Hurry up and start winning with 25 freispiele ohne einzahlung at our casino.
+Limited supply!
 The coming of the railway in the mid-1860s led to the village growing faster and the 1892 census shows a village with 364 inhabitants in 88 houses.
 Two more were under construction.

+Go to our website and get 10 euro bonus ohne einzahlung.
+Hurry up to go and start winning.
 By 1929 the population was around 800 and the village was a busy tourist centre.
 The official guide, published by the Community Council, carried advertisements for 7 grocers, 2 butchers, 3 tailors, 2 boot & shoe makers, 1 boot repairer, 1 newsagent, 3 drapers and 2 garage.
 Many families let out their houses for the summer months and repaired to a small dwelling in their garden.
 91 such houses are listed for let.

 The advent of easier and more affordable foreign travel after the Second World War led to a fall in the number of visitors and the building of the new A9 trunk road in the 1970s, while relieving traffic congestion and noise, meant the loss of much passing trade.